 For each individual location we will park the Meeting Grounds trailer in the vicinity of the space and offer a full programme of expert-talks, workshops, reading groups and informal meet-ups across the three months of the trailers’ residency, that each explore key themes raised by each location.
 Through such programming we wish to stimulate and strengthen relations within an increasingly planned and information-dense city.
 In doing so we will collaboratively expand beyond just the location itself into the lived experiences, habitual uses and needs of all of our city-neighbors, aided by drawing upon fiction, experimentation, criticism, cartography and more.

 The ideas and conversations exchanged within these meet-ups will be documented through different formats and released around the city in freely available zine publications.

 By using meet-ups as its very core, Meeting Grounds provides an ever curious, socially facing and evolving hosting space where the city can be both figuratively and literally dissected and reconnected through a multitude of voices, experiences and perspectives from various backgrounds, specialisms and interactions.
 All connected by their relationship to the city of Eindhoven.

 You are welcomed to help shape this shared space within our remarkable city.

 Key Questions of Meeting Grounds

-- How do we build communities through these space and place?
+- How do we build communities through space and place?

-- What can an intervention in public space show us or teach us?
+- What can material and immaterial interventions in public space show us or teach us?